Sunday, February 25, 2007

 Gladiator

-Gladiator; historical drama, USA / Italy / Malta, 2000; D: Ridley Scott, S: Russell Crowe, Joaquin Phoenix, Connie Nielsen, Oliver Reed, Djimon Hounsou, Richard Harris
+Gladiator; historical drama, USA / UK / Malta / Morocco, 2000; D: Ridley Scott, S: Russell Crowe, Joaquin Phoenix, Connie Nielsen, Oliver Reed, Djimon Hounsou, Richard Harris, Derek Jacobi, David Schofield

 Roman Empire, 180 AD.
-Maximus is one of the generals in the Roman army, fighting against German barbarians.
-When the emperor Marcus Aurelius wants to appoint him a temporary leadership, his angry and jealous son Commodus kills him and let's Maximus' child and wife being executed.
-Maxius ends up being a slave in North Africa and loosng everything.
-When he reaches the Colosseum as a gladiator he fights Tigris the Gaul and gets into a duel with Commodus in the arena.
+Maximus is one of the generals in the Roman army, fighting against German tribes in the north.
+When the emperor Marcus Aurelius wants to appoint him a temporary leadership, his angry and jealous son Commodus kills him and let's Maximus' child and wife be executed.
+Maxius ends up being a slave in North Africa and losing everything.
+When he reaches the Colosseum as a gladiator he fights Tigris the Gaul, gains popularity among the crowd, and eventually gets into a duel with Commodus in the arena.
 In a ferocious fight, they both die.

 No comments: